frc5687/2021-robot/README.md

 # This is the swerve drive robot with the Maverick movment system

-Maverick alows for automatic movement of the robot for point to point.
+Maverick allows for automatic movement of the robot for point to point.

 Maverick v.0.1